 - Have a named person responsible for personal data in your organisation and make sure all staff and trustees know the GDPR is coming - and when

-- Identify what personal data you hold and where it came from.
+- Do a data map: identify what personal data you hold and where it came from.
 Sefton CVS have created a Information Audit template and other resources which can be amended to suit your organisation

 - Document your lawful basis for storing and using personal data